STANDARD TERMS AND CONDITIONS FOR RESIDENTIAL ELECTRICITY CONTRACT

 7.2 Changes to price plans and contractual terms

-• If we change our standard terms and conditions, we will publish the revised version of our standard terms and conditions on our website on/before it starts.
+• If we change our standard terms and conditions, we will publish the revised version of our standard terms and conditions on our website on or before it takes effect.

 • If the price plan has a fixed contract duration, we do not allow for any change of price plan once the contract starts.